dominikkempa/lz-end-toolkit/README.md

 up to 1TiB), and the default limit on the phrase length is 2^20.
 A more advanced usage is demonstrated below.

     $ ./parse /data/input.dat -i 6 -l 4mi -v -o /data/parsing.lzend
     $ ./verify /data/parsing.lzend /data/input.dat

 Explanation:

-- The 'i' flag allows specifying the integer size (in bytes) used to encode the output parsing.
+- The -i flag allows specifying the integer size (in bytes) used to encode the output parsing.
 In this example, the type is set to 6-byte integer, enabling the parsing of inputs up to 256TiB.
 Currently supported are values from the range [4, 8].
-- The 'l' flag allows specifying the limit on the phrase length (see the paper above for details on how the limit affects the parsing; the default value is sufficient for essentially all applications).
+- The -l flag allows specifying the limit on the phrase length (see the paper above for details on how the limit affects the parsing; the default value is sufficient for essentially all applications).
 In this example, the limit is set to 4mi = 4 * 2^20.
-- the 'o' flag allows specifying the location and name of the file with the output parsing.
+- the -o flag allows specifying the location and name of the file with the output parsing.
-- the 'v' flag enables the verbose mode (i.e., more detailed messages during the computation).
+- the -v flag enables the verbose mode (i.e., more detailed messages during the computation).

 Notes:

-- The argument of the 'l' flag (limit on the phrase length) can be specified either explicitly or using common suffixes such as K, M, G, T, Ki, Mi, Gi, Ti which correspond to
+- The argument of the -l flag (limit on the phrase length) can be specified either explicitly or using common suffixes such as K, M, G, T, Ki, Mi, Gi, Ti which correspond to
   multipliers: 10^3, 10^6, 10^9, 10^12, 2^10, 2^20 2^30, 2^40.